16aburnett/AmyScript/README.md

 AmyScript
 ===========

 AmyScript is a middle-to-high-level programming language which looks somewhat similar to C, C++, or Java.
 It is still currently in development and the compiler exists in `code/amyc`.
 This is just a fun personal project and is not a serious language.
-The compiler is currently built just to be functional and does not have any optimizations.=-
+The compiler is currently built just to be functional and does not have any optimizations.

 Check out the documentation at https://16aburnett.github.io/AmyScript/website